Four SSH Vulnerabilities You Should Not Ignore

 Four SSH vulnerabilities you should not ignore:

-3. Static SSH Keys, Because “Ain’t Nobody Got Time for Rotation!”
+- Static SSH Keys, Because “Ain’t Nobody Got Time for Rotation!”
 It’s easy to see how rotating one million plus SSH keys would be a logistical nightmare.
-So, instead of taking on this large burden, many IT administrators and security professionals rarely change and re-distribute keys for fear that a critical component or employee may be forgotten (which could mean anything from a simple inconvenience for a single employee to a major company-wide system outage).
-This approach results in a surge of static SSH keys, opening the door for attackers to compromise an unchanged key, use it to move laterally through the enterprise, and gain permanent, unauthorized access to sensitive data and assets.
+Many IT administrators and security professionals rarely change and re-distribute keys for fear that a critical component or employee may be forgotten (which could mean anything from a simple inconvenience for a single employee to a major company-wide system outage).
+These factors, typically result in a surge of static SSH keys, opening the door for attackers to compromise an unchanged key, use it to move laterally through the enterprise, and gain permanent, unauthorized access to sensitive data and assets.

-SSH keys can present a tremendous opportunity for hackers to gain privileged access to networks, stay connected and move about freely.
-To learn about SSH key challenges and best practices for mitigating associated risks while improving your overall security posture, visit www.CyberArk.com/SSH for a library of free resources on this topic.
+SSH keys can present a tremendous opportunity for hackers to gain privileged access to networks, stay connected, impersonate legitimate users, hide their activity with encryption, and move about freely.
+To learn about SSH key challenges and best practices for mitigating associated risks while improving your overall security posture, visit our website.